 Graf had won the tournament three times already, in 1987, 1988 and 1993 and had finished runner-up three times (1989, 1990, 1992).
 She had not lost before the semi-finals since 1986.

-1994 marked Pierce’s fifth appearance at Roland-Garros and she had reached the fourth round in 1992 and 1993, falling each time to American Jennifer Capriati.
+1994 marked Pierce’s fifth appearance at Roland-Garros and she had reached the fourth round in 1992 and 1993, falling both times to American Jennifer Capriati.

-On Thursday, the 2nd June 1994, Pierce was about to take on the biggest challenge in women’s tennis at the time: world No 1 Graf, who held all four Grand Slam crowns at the time.
-Since the beginning of 1994 the German had won six tournaments, and she had only lost one match, in the final of the Hamburg Open against world No 2 Arantxa Sanchez in a last-set tie-break (4-6, 7-6, 7-6).
-On top of that, Pierce had never won a single set against Graf in any of their previous encounters, and their last head-to-head at the 1993 US Open ended with Pierce getting just one game.
+On Thursday, June 2, 1994, Pierce was about to take on the biggest challenge in women’s tennis at the time: world No 1 Graf, who held all four Grand Slam crowns at the time.
+Since the beginning of 1994, the German had won six tournaments, and she had only lost one match, in the final of the Hamburg Open against world No 2 Arantxa Sanchez in a final-set tie-break (4-6, 7-6, 7-6).
+On top of that, Pierce had never won a single set against Graf in any of their previous encounters, and their last encounter at the 1993 US Open ended with Pierce winning just one game.

 It was Pierce’s day.
 And France’s indifference to this wildly talented ball-striker suddenly morphed into respect and admiration.
-In front of an over-excited audience, Pierce stunned Graf 6-2, 6-2 in only one hour, 17 minutes.
+In front of an over-enthusiastic audience, Pierce stunned Graf 6-2, 6-2 in only one hour, 17 minutes.
 The enthusiastic supporters gave her a well-deserved standing ovation before she left.
-She was the first Frenchwoman to reach the final of Roland-Garros since 1967, and she had lost only 10 games since the first round.
+She was the first Frenchwoman to reach the final of Roland-Garros since 1967, and had lost only 10 games to reach the final

 “I’m a little shocked at the way I won so easily,” Pierce would later comment.
 “I felt there wasn’t much that she could do because I was just playing so well.
 It’s a fantastic feeling to have the crowd behind you like that.”